gaborbernat/bernat-tech/content/posts/type-hints/index.md

     state.config, state.overrides = old_config, old_overrides
 ```

 First, you must add type hints.
-Because the type hint would be long winded you attach type hint argument by argument:
+Because the type hint would be long-winded, you attach type hint argument by argument:

 ```python
 @contextmanager